Skip to main content

 Written by Parker Johnson

-CVS refers to Accounts Payable (AP) Deductions also as Warehouse Payables.
-There are 5 group of chargebacks or deductions that a supplier receives.
+CVS refers to Accounts Payable (AP) Deductions as Warehouse Payables.
+There are 5 categories of chargebacks or deductions that a supplier receives.

 Shortages

-Shortages are a deduction issued against an invoice for the difference between what was invoiced by the supplier and what was received by the retailer.
+Shortages are deductions issued against an invoice for the difference between what was invoiced by the supplier and what was received by the retailer.

-These are the most common of the Warehouse Payable deductions.
-It would not be uncommon for these to be the heavy majority (90%+) of the deductions you receive.
+Shortage deductions are the most common Warehouse Payable deductions.
+It is not uncommon for these to be the heavy majority (90%+) of the deductions you receive.

-Compared to larger retailers, CVS often does not identify specific types of shortages that they believe occurred.
-The only separation CVS does with this category is by splitting a chargeback called Casepack into it's own category.
+Compared to larger retailers, CVS often does not identify the specific types of shortages that they believe occurred.
+The only separation CVS does with this category is by splitting a chargeback called Casepack into its own category.

-These shortages are typically identified at the PO level but there is often not good item level detail on what the problem is.
-From here the charges are related back to the original invoice and typically denoted with a W, X, or V on the end of the invoice number.
+These shortages are typically identified at the PO level, but there is often not good item-level detail related to the shortage deduction.
+From here, the charges are related back to the original invoice and typically denoted with a W, X, or V suffix added to the original invoice number.

-Backup in Image Silo can confirm the charge type by looking at the reason in the Debit Memo Invoice.
+You can confirm the charge type in Image Silo by looking at the reason field in the Debit Memo Invoice.
 Shortages are typically written as "Quantity Discrepancy" or something along those lines within those backup documents.

 Casepack

 Casepack deductions are somewhat similar to shortages and can often show up as a deduction with Shortages.
-These relate specifically to when there are discrepancies between what is expected to be inside each case.
+They relate specifically to discrepancies with what is expected to be inside each case.

-Like before, these charges are identified by a debit memo invoice having a W, X, or V on the end of the original invoice number.
+Like before, these charges are identified by a debit memo invoice having a W, X, or V suffix added to the original invoice number.

-Backup in Image Silo can confirm the charge type by looking at the reason in the Debit Memo Invoice.
+You can confirm the charge type in Image Silo by looking at the reason field in the Debit Memo Invoice.
 These charges are typically written as "CSEPCK DISCREP" or something along those lines within those backup documents.

 Pricing